lingfeishengtian/SkyMobile_iOS/README.md

 + AutoLayout is not implemented yet, so views will look weird

 ## Instructions to Installation
-Currently, the app is not on the app store, so cydia impactor is required to install using your own apple id.
+Currently, the app is not on the app store, so cydia impactor is required to install using your own apple id. **NOTE: If you haven't installed iTunes, now's the time!**

 1. Install [Cydia Impactor](http://www.cydiaimpactor.com/ "Cydia Impactor")

 2. Download IPA release from *Release* section on GitHub

-3. Go to the [AppleID](https://appleid.apple.com/#!&page=signin "Manage my apple ID") website and log in.
+3. Go to the [AppleID](https://appleid.apple.com/#!&page=signin "Manage my Apple ID") website and log in.

-4. Create an app-specific passcode and name it **Cydia Impactor**, then save it to a secure location.
+4. Create an app-specific passcode and name it **Impactor**, then save it to a secure location on your computer.

 5. Connect your phone to you computer and open *Cydia Imapctor* from your computer. **WINDOWS USERS: DO NOT OPEN AS ADMINISTRATOR**